Skip to main content

 Error detail

-Click any error row to open the full detail view:
+Click any error row to open the full detail modal.
+The detail view is split into two columns:

 Error: GitHub API returned 401: Bad credentials